xdwong/xdwong.github.io/_pages/team.md

 ### Post-Doc

 * Qiang Li, University of Houston, 2021-Present
+  - Placement: Postdoctoral Fellow, University of Science and Technology of China, Hefei, China